Beyond the Infinite

 Storytelling in the South End

-PSC Fellow Jenny Larios Berlin worked with Inquilinos Boricuas en Acción (Puerto Rican Tenants in Action), the nonprofit organization which developed Villa Victoria, an affordable housing community in the South End of Boston.
+PKG Center Fellow Jenny Larios Berlin worked with Inquilinos Boricuas en Acción (Puerto Rican Tenants in Action), the nonprofit organization which developed Villa Victoria, an affordable housing community in the South End of Boston.
 Berlin's goal for the summer was to capture footage for a trailer for a documentary project about the Villa Victoria community.
 Her vision is to demonstrate the important role that Latino communities have in the evolution of an American city.

 "The creation of Villa Victoria is a relevant and useful part of Boston's Latino identity that deserves to be told through a visual medium that will reach significantly more people than any other format," says Berlin.